 Asphodelus is a genus of about 20 species in the Asphodelaceae family.
 They are native to Europe, North Africa, and Asia, but primarily the Mediterranean.
 Many have a small rhizomatous crown and thick, fleshy roots.

-Asphodelus aestivus (syn.
-A. ramosus, A. microcarpus) is a well-known element of Mediterranean flora, associated with overly-grazed pastures and shallow soils, being fire- and grazing-resistant.
+Asphodelus aestivus Brot. is a well-known element of Mediterranean flora, associated with overly-grazed pastures and shallow soils, being fire and grazing resistant.
 Plants are rather showy in bloom and occasionally harvested as cut flowers by day trippers.
-Because of this it is called the 'common asphodel'.
-Taxonomy of this species is rather convoluted as evident by the synonyms which are still being used today.
-First photo shows habitat by Angelo Porcelli.
-Second to fourth photo by Nhu Nguyen taken at the UC Botanical Garden, Berkeley where they bloom well every April.
+Because of this, it is called the 'common asphodel'.
+The first photo shows habitat by Angelo Porcelli.
+The second to fourth photos by Nhu Nguyen were taken at the UC Botanical Garden, Berkeley where they bloom well every April.

-Asphodelus albus, also native to the Mediterranean, has starry white flowers with brown stripes down the middle of the tepals.
+Asphodelus albus Mill., also native to the Mediterranean, has starry white flowers with brown stripes down the middle of the tepals.
 PBS list member Jane McGary cautions that it can look messy when it goes dormant in late summer and recommends deadheading it so it will look better and to prevent enthusiastic self-seeding.
 She states mature plants are very easy to divide when dormant, and seedlings flower in their second or third year.
 Predators do not seem to touch it.
 The first photo from Max Withers of it in flower in the San Francisco bay area, where it thrives.
 The second photo from Hans Joschko.
-The last three photos were taken by Mary Sue Ittner showing a bud, flowers, and fruit.
+The last four photos were taken by Mary Sue Ittner showing the progression from bud, flowers, and fruit.

-Asphodelus fistulosus has smaller flowers with wider petals, similarly striped.
+Asphodelus fistulosus L. has smaller flowers with wider petals, similarly striped.
 Also native to the Mediterranean, and weedy in other Mediterranean climates including California, though the tag on these plants, in the Orto Botanico in Rome, indicated that it is red-listed in Lazio.
 The first photo was taken by Max Withers.
 The rest of the photos from Calflora were taken by Ron Vanderhoff in Orange County, California, (where it is considered a weed) May 2022 and shared under a CC BY-NC license.